 Ultimately, parents want to ensure that their children have a happy, healthy educational experience.
 And while test scores and an ambition curriculum are often the focus of searches when looking at schools, the importance of play-based preschool programs cannot be underestimated.

 Students who begin their education in an environment of playful learning and discovery emerge as more confident, imaginative, socially aware individuals.
-These children continue to approach their learning with the critical thinking and communication skills that make them curious, well-rounded, and successful members of their communities.
+Through this play-based approach, students are able to successfully develop critical cognitive skills and language skills for the social interactions they will surely encounter in the future.
+It also provides opportunities for children to take an active role in their academic learning by integrating the critical thinking and communication skills that make them curious, well-rounded, and successful members of their communities.

 To learn more about the ways that a Friends’ Central education empowers our youngest learners through play-based learning, families are invited to speak to an admissions counselor or visit the campus to explore all it has to offer.